stephhoneyy/rt-ai-workshop/intro_prompt_engineering.md

 2. **Refine** → See what needs improvement and ask again.
 3. **Iterate** → Keep adjusting until it looks right.

-Think of it like working with an assistant — you give feedback, they try again.
+Think of it like working with an assistant; you give feedback, they try again.

 ## Tips for Good Prompts
 - ✅ Be clear and specific